Backstreet Boys’ Nick Carter accused of raping woman after 2001 concert

 In a statement, Michael Holtz, an attorney for Carter, called the allegations "legally meritless" and "entirely untrue."

-After joining him, she said he provided her with what appeared to be an alcoholic drink, according to the suit.
-In the bus’ bathroom, he allegedly forced her to perform oral sex and demanded that she stop crying after she erupted in tears, the suit alleges.
+She said that after she joined him, he provided her with what appeared to be an alcoholic drink, according to the suit.
+In the bus' bathroom, he forced her to perform oral sex and demanded that she stop crying after she erupted in tears, the suit alleges.

 Carter raped her a second time on a bed near the back of the tour bus while she begged him to stop, the suit alleges.
 At the time, she was a virgin, according to the suit.